Using an Employee Stock Ownership Plan (ESOP) for Business Continuity in a Closely Held Company

 ESOPs (employee stock ownership plans) can be a very attractive and tax-favored alternative.
 For the owner of a C corporation, proceeds on the gain from the sale to the ESOP can be tax-deferred by reinvesting in the securities of other domestic companies.
 If these securities are not sold prior to the owner's death, no capital gains tax is ever due.
 If the company is an S corporation, LLC, or partnership, it can convert to a C corporation before the sale to take advantage of this tax deferral.
 If the company stays S, the owner does pay capital gains tax on the sale, but reaps all the other benefits of selling to an ESOP.
 The most important of these is that the owner's shares are bought in tax-deductible dollars, either from company contributions or plan borrowings.
 The sale can be all at once or gradual, for as little or as much of the stock as desired.
 For the employees, no contributions are required to purchase the owner's shares.
 The owner can stay with the business in whatever capacity is desired.
 The plan is governed by a trustee who votes the shares, but the board appoints the trustee, so changes in corporate control are usually nominal unless the plan is set up by the company to give employees more input at this level.

 An ESOP is a kind of employee benefit plan, similar in many ways to qualified retirement plans and governed by the same law (the Employee Retirement Income Security Act).
 ESOPs are funded by the employer, not the employees.
-Stock is held in a trust for employees meeting minimum service requirements and allocated to employees based on relative pay or a more level formula over item, then distributed after the employee terminates.
+Stock is held in a trust for employees meeting minimum service requirements and allocated to employees based on relative pay or a more level formula, then distributed after the employee terminates.
 ESOPs cannot be used to share ownership just with select employees, nor can allocations be made on a discretionary basis.

 Financing an ESOPThe simplest way to use an ESOP to transfer ownership is to have the company make tax-deductible cash contributions to the ESOP trust, which the trust then uses to gradually purchase the owner's shares.
 Alternatively, the owner can have the ESOP borrow the funds needed to buy the shares.
 In this way, larger amounts of stock can be purchased all at once, up to 100% of the equity.
 Normally, the bank will loan to the company, which then reloans to the ESOP, not necessarily on the same terms.
 In some cases, such as when the total debt would exceed current book value, the bank may also want a personal guarantee, or may be willing to loan only part of the total sought.
 In that case, the ESOP would buy part of the shares now, and part after some of the debt has been paid.